NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/iot.md

 **Bluetooth Integration:**

 <img style="float: center;" width=700 src="image/i7.png">
-This part of the code checks if there are incoming characters available from the Bluetooth serial connection (bluetoothSerial).
+This part of the code checks if there are incoming characters available from the Bluetooth serial connection (Bluetooth serial).
 If the Wi-Fi is not working, the ESP8266 will still be able to receive Bluetooth commands and control the light accordingly.
  <br>
 **Wifi case**